rubwexler/FRONT_END_PROJECTS/3_online_registration_form/readme.md

 Project Description:
 - Web forms appear everywhere online: forms allow users to order books, sign up for websites, and post to Facebook.
-This project challenges you to build a responsive, mobile-first registration form using a variety of HTML form elements. you'll build a responsive, mobile-friendly registration form using a wide variety of HTML form input types and attributes.
+This project challenges you to build a responsive, mobile-first registration form using a variety of HTML form elements.
+You'll build a responsive, mobile-friendly registration form using a wide variety of HTML form input types and attributes.
 Using the supplied mockup files, you'll build a mobile and desktop version of the form using media queries, and a "mobile-first" approach.

 What you need to learn to complete this project:
 - HTML and CSS